Logo

 Begin by picking your lane: investor, swing trader, or day trader.
 Then set a per-trade risk you can stomach—1% is a solid default.
 Estimate the stop distances your strategy needs, and calculate the account size required to keep risk within bounds while making positions meaningful.

 Add buffers for unavoidable friction and any obligations that apply in your situation.
-If you’ll use leverage, keep extra margin on hand.
-When uncertain, start small and treat the first months as tuition—learn order books, position sizing, and fast loss-cutting.
+If you’ll use leverage, keep extra margin on hand and treat liquidation risk as part of your plan.
+When uncertain, start small and treat the first months as education: learn order entry, position sizing, and how you’ll cut losses quickly.

 Concrete Scenarios